osg-htc/technology/docs/software/git-software-development.md

 Ask yourself if they need to be in the repository before committing.

-If, somehow, a large file has been committed and pushed, it's not enough to remove the file in another commit, the file must be removed from all of the history or else the repository will still contain the large file as Git keeps track of deleted files.
-This can be done using the `git filter-repo` command.
+If, somehow, a large file has been committed and pushed, it's not enough to remove the file in another commit.
+The file must be removed from all of the history or else the repository will still contain the large file as Git keeps track of deleted files.
+This can be done using the [git rebase -i](#verify-that-only-the-files-intended-are-modified-in-each-commit) and `git filter-repo` commands.

 If a large file must be added to the repository.
 Use (Git LFS)[https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage]